 create, write and direct a wide range of theatre shows, with a

 growing passion for creating political theatre.

 The last few years have seen a shift in her focus to working as a playwright, as well as a director.
-She has been developing two new pieces: Icebergs in The Clyde, which is being supported by the Peggy Ramsay Foundation and Out in the Dark, a piece with The Writer's Project.
+She has been developing two new pieces: Icebergs in The Clyde, which is being supported by the Peggy Ramsay Foundation and Out in the Dark, a piece with a Research and Development Project from Playwrights' Studio.
 She wrote Endurance in conjunction with The Women's Creative Company, which was presented as part of Festival 2014, and in 2013 she co-wrote and co-directed Leaving Planet Earth, the flagship show for the Edinburgh International Festival.
 Earlier in 2013, Catrin was commissioned by Òran Mór to write Thank You, which was presented as part of A Play, A Pie and A Pint.
-It has since been translated into Italian and performed in Florence's Intercity Festival, and was adapted for BBC Radio Scotland in 2016.
+It has since been translated into Italian and performed at Intercity Festival in Florence, and was adapted for BBC Radio Scotland in 2016.

 Other writing credits include: The Chronicles of Irania with Maryam Hamidi (The Arches, The Citizens, Tara Arts, 2009); We Had Song (Stellar Quines Rehearsal Room, 2010); The Jeans Jacques Rousseau Show; Demons; and The Deficit Show (contributing writer for Òran Mór / A Play, A Pie and A Pint).